 All you need to do is click a button, and the tool will automatically scan your system and search for compatible drivers.

-It wouldn’t hurt if you tried attaching files to your email using the mobile version of Gmail.
+It wouldn’t hurt if you tried attaching files to your email using the other browser (Gmail supports Safari, Chrome, Firefox, Edge, and Internet Explorer) or mobile version of Gmail.

 Conclusion